An archetype representing a user segment

 The team marks the solo operator the primary persona, because serving her trades off against serving the specialist, and naming a primary forces that trade-off into the open.
 Six months on, roadmapRoadmapProduct SpecificationA strategic plan of features and milestonesView reference → arguments resolve faster, because "would this help Sarah finish inside her thirty-minute window?" is a far sharper test than "would users like this?"

-A persona is routinely confused with three adjacent ideas, and the distinctions are where it earns its keep.
+A persona is routinely confused with three adjacent ideas, and the distinctions below set it apart from each.

 In the Unified Product Graph, a persona is the anchor of the Users and Needs region.
 Jobs (PersonapursuesJobsemantic), needs (persona_pursues_jobPersonaexperiencesNeedsemantic), pain points, and desired outcomesDesired OutcomeUserWhat the user hopes to achieveView reference → all hang off it.
 That structure settles the long persona-and-JTBD debate by construction: the persona holds the who, and the connected jobs hold the what.
 It also stops personas decaying into wall art, because a persona that connects to no job and no feature is visibly, queryably orphaned.persona_experiences_need